Introduction

 Knowledge, Intelligence, & Wisdom

 Authority without evidence is how misinformation scales.
+We have experienced this firsthand over the past decade.
 The real danger is not that AI gets things wrong, but that it gets them plausibly right.
 Answers sound complete while the underlying questions remain unexplored.
 Confidence replaces comprehension.

 Just as searching the web never replaced scientific inquiry or critical thinking, prompting AI does not replace research.
 It accelerates access to what is already known, or assumed.